 Just buy a new water container.
 The most significant disadvantage of a glass container is it is easy to break.

 One workaround would be wrapping a newspaper or cardboard around it, but this will not protect it 100%.

 3. Stainless steel

-This is perhaps my favorite type of container.
-Stainless steel is durable and one of the safest options for storing water for longer periods of time.
+It is perhaps my favorite type of container.
+Stainless steel is durable and one of the safest options for storing water for more extended periods.

-It doesn’t contain any chemicals that could potentially seep through water.
+It doesn’t contain any chemicals that could potentially seep through.
 And if you’re fond of storing water jugs inside your vehicle, it also protects water from direct exposure from sunlight.

-Unfortunately stainless steel water containers are expensive and you cannot store water treated with chlorine because it will erode the outer layer of stainless steel and corrode it eventually.
+Unfortunately, stainless steel water containers are expensive, and you cannot store water treated with chlorine because it will erode the outer layer of stainless steel and destroy it eventually.

 Just make sure that the stainless steel container you buy is food grade or food safe.

-There you go, 11 benefits of water that hopefully will stir you to starting living a healthier lifestyle by consuming more.
+There you go, 11 benefits of water that hopefully will stir you to start living a healthier lifestyle by consuming more.